-The topic of aviation workforce issues is highly relevant right now, and I continue to find it intriguing on many different levels.
+Several corporate aviation workforce issues are hot right now.
+And retaining our pilots and maintenance technicians is chief among them.
 That’s why I decided to interview two pilots who left their corporate aviation careers to fly for an airline.
 As they describe them, their experiences (at two different airlines) are eye-opening.

-One of the pilots worked for a regional airline before going to corporate, and is now a first officer at a major airline.
+One of the pilots worked for a regional airline before going to corporate aviation, and is now a first officer at a major airline.
 The other left a major airline after working in corporate operations, and is now back as a captain.

 In our conversations, I wanted to know their rationale for making the moves they made.

 One of the pilots mentioned how many corporate aviation departments were closing.
 He also said his own department was on the brink of closure, so stability was an issue.

 With all of the talk about the pilot shortage, and many bizav pilots leaving for the airlines, he decided to take a chance and return to his former airline.

 He told me: “If you want seniority with the airlines, you need to take it when you can.”
 By which he meant he wanted to get back into the airline while he was still young enough to secure tenure.